Back to Blog

 User git

-Now, when you clone a repo or add a remote for your personal project, you use the alias ( github.com-personal) instead of just github.com.
+When you clone a personal repo, use the alias instead of github.com:

-If you already have a project folder, update the remote like this:
+If you already have a project folder, update the remote:

 git remote set-url origin git@github.com-personal:your-username/your-repo.git